grafana/helm-charts/charts/agent-operator/README.md

 ## Upgrading an existing Release to a new major version

 A major chart version change (like v1.2.3 -> v2.0.0) indicates that there is an incompatible breaking change needing manual actions.
+Until this chart's version reaches `v1.0`, there are no promises of backwards compatibility.

 ## Values